 This is where you’ll want to go to find specific information.
 Want to learn about FAQ markup?
 We’ve got a tutorial for that.
 Want to watch a webinar about Schema Markup?
 We’ve got those.
 Are you interested in learning more about reporting?
 We’ve got a training section for that too.

 ?
 TIP!
 You’ll find training on how to mark up specific schema.org types at the bottom of the Schema App Editor training webpage.

 Google’s Structured Data Testing Tool Bookmarklet

-One of the tools we use daily is the Google Structured Data Testing Tool (SDTT), which is going to be replaced by the Schema Markup Validator.
+One of the tools we use daily is the Schema Markup Validator.
 This provides you with a snapshot of your markup, and the errors or warnings associated with what’s you’ve created.
 It’s a great way to see what you may be missing, and it even provides search result previews.